DamianMac/damianmac.github.io/_posts/2014-07-14-human-benefits-of-a-microservice-architecture.md

 Microservices are not really a new concept, some people argue that they are simply "SOA done right" before SOA was hijacked by Enterprise Service Bus vendors which sold expensive middleware that promised agility but in reality usually eventuates in the exact opposite.

-However we're curently seeing the rise of this style of architecture in companies using it very successfully to grow and adapt quickly and succeed in the marketplace.
+However we're currently seeing the rise of this style of architecture in companies using it very successfully to grow and adapt quickly and succeed in the marketplace.
 Your company may not have the scaling needs of Amazon, Netflix or Spotify, but the same principles can be adopted and can be used to give you an edge in the market.